pursuit-curriculum/unit-full-stack-web-development/intro-to-internet-and-servers/README.md

 A client is anything that connects to the internet and makes _requests_ to servers.
 Think about the last time you used the internet outside of class.
 You may have:

-- requested weather data from a weather website
+- Requested weather data from a weather website.
-- checked the time your favorite coffee shop opens
+- Checked the time your favorite coffee shop opens.
-- looked up the price of a flight
+- Looked up the price of a flight.
-- shopped for a gift
+- Shopped for a gift.
-- confirmed an appointment
+- Confirmed an appointment.
-- used an app to turn off the lights in your home
+- Used an app to turn off the lights in your home.

 Each of these activities involves a client (you and your phone/laptop) making requests to a server and getting responses from the server with some information.